informsarfu/Schedule-Planner/README.md

 ## Usage

 - Click on a date on the calendar to add a new event.
+- The New Event Component below the calendar can also be used to add new events to the calendar.
 - Click on an existing event to view its details.
-- Edit or delete events as needed.

 ## Project Output